lfroms/viewfinder/README.md

 Viewfinder is written in [SwiftUI](https://developer.apple.com/xcode/swiftui/), a declarative framework for building user interfaces for macOS.

 > 📝 **Note:** Viewfinder is currently _beta software_, so it's possible that you'll run into issues.
 Many of these issues should begin to disappear once the codebase matures.

+## Download

+You can download the latest version of Viewfinder [here](https://github.com/lfroms/viewfinder/releases/latest) by downloading the `*.dmg` file.
+A full list of releases is available [here](https://github.com/lfroms/viewfinder/releases).

+Viewfinder will automatically check for updates and let you know if a new one is available.

+> 💡 **Tip:** Hold the Option <kbd>⌥</kbd> key while Viewfinder is open to access the "Check for Updates" and "Quit" options.

 ## Getting Started